front-commerce/developers.front-commerce.com/source/docs/advanced/performance/cache-control-and-cdn.md

 - The `stale-while-revalidate` header is used to instruct the CDN or reverse-proxy that after the the `s-max-age` have passed how long can it still serve from the cache while at the same time revalidating its cache.

-For example if `s-max-age` is 60 seconds and `stale-while-revalidate` is 10 minuets.
-It means that after a resource is cached the CDN/reverse-proxy can serve it from cache for one minute without even validating with the server.
-After 60 seconds and before 10 minutes have passed any request to the resource will:
+For example if `s-max-age` is 60 seconds and `stale-while-revalidate` is 10 minutes, it means that once a resource is cached, the CDN/reverse-proxy can serve it from cache for one minute without even validating with the server, and after 60 seconds and before 10 minutes any request to the resource will:
 - be served from cache
 - at the same time the resource will be requested from the server
 - the cache will be updated in the background